 August 18, 2015

 Nearly 250,000 animals are victims of animal hoarding each year.
-Unlike other types of animal cruelty, the perpetrators don't always accept or recognize the cruelty animal hoarding inflicts on their animals--rather, animal hoarders usually ardently believe they are saving or rescuing the animals they imprison.
+Unlike other types of animal cruelty, the perpetrators don't always accept or recognize the cruelty animal hoarding inflicts on their animals — rather, animal hoarders often believe they are saving or rescuing the animals they imprison.